 Bhutan has always been on my bucket list!
-It is one of those countries that you always dreamt of visiting but believe it is simply just too expensive and hard to get to as tourist numbers are limited.
+It is one of those countries that I always dreamed of visiting but thought it was just too expensive and hard to get to, as tourist numbers are limited.
 Myth number one!
-There are now no restricted numbers and although all tourists must pay a minimum fixed daily rate, a trip to Bhutan does in fact represent good value for money!
-I travelled Beyond The Clouds to see Bhutan for myself.
+Tourist numbers in Bhutan are not restricted.
+And although all tourists must pay a minimum fixed daily rate, a trip to Bhutan does in fact represent good value for money!
+I travelled with Beyond The Clouds to see Bhutan for myself.

 The first surprise was the architecture.
 Having flown in from Kathmandu where ugly concrete buildings rise haphazardly, the Bhutanese are encouraged to build using traditional methods.
 Even the airport terminal building showcases Bhutan’s stunning architecture.

-I was not prepared for was the stunning scenery of unbroken forest (70% of the country is forest), rhododendrons in bloom atop which was one of the most spiritual Buddhist sites in the world.
+I was not prepared for the stunning scenery of unbroken forest (70% of the country is forest), rhododendrons in bloom, at one of the most spiritual Buddhist sites in the world.
 Cut into the rock, the ancient monastery clings miraculously to a sheer cliff, rising 1000 metres from the valley floor.
-The views are magnificent over the Paro valley, and the only sounds to be heard are prayer flags blowing in the wind.
+The views are magnificent over the Paro Valley, and the only sounds to be heard are prayer flags blowing in the wind.

 In the historic town of Trongsa, I was walking down the street when I was invited to join ladies dancing at the investiture of the new governor of Trongsa.
-Before I knew it, the Governor and I were posing for pictures together and discussing global events.
-Amazingly I ran into my new friend a few days later at a festival in the Bumthang valley.
-The 'tsechu' or festival is one of those once in a lifetime cultural immersion experiences.
+Before I knew it, the governor and I were posing for pictures together and discussing global events.
+Amazingly, I ran into my new friend a few days later at a festival in the Bumthang Valley.
+The tsechu, or festival, is one of those once-in-a-lifetime cultural immersion experiences.
 I was lucky enough to watch the show from the special room reserved for head monks, royal family and of course my chum the governor!

-Sadly it was time to leave Bhutan.
-I have yet to reach the remote Haa valley over the highest pass in the country.
+Sadly, it was time to leave Bhutan.
+I have yet to reach the remote Haa Valley over the highest pass in the country.
 I will just need to return again!

 Beyond the Clouds runs a full range of journeys in Bhutan.
-All profits are used to fund its vital work in post earthquake Nepal.
+All profits are used to fund its vital work in post-earthquake Nepal.